LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 ### Set some ML parameters
 Even if default training values are provided, it is strongly advised to adapt these to your case.
 For instance you can want your training to go for 10 epochs and 3 minibatches per epoch.
+Please be aware that in a context of multi partner learning, the notion of minibatch is quite differente from the
 ```python
 from subtest.scenario import Scenario
 my_scenario = Scenario(partners_count=3,